-View Extended Weather Details in the Default Weather App for iPhone
+View Extended Weather Details in Weather App for iPhone

 You’ll see humidity displayed as a percentage, the probability of rain as a percentage, the wind direction and speed, and the locations heat index which is referred to here in the Weather app as “Feels like”, which is basically a gauge of what the temperature would feel like to the average human by combining both air temperature and humidity (this is why muggy locations can feel hotter than they are by temperature reading, you can read a much better explanation on Wikipedia if you’re interested).
 Unfortunately for the skiers, snowboarders, and general snow aficianados, there is still no freezing level information provided in Weather app or through Siri, but maybe some day that will be included too…

 This is limited to the iPhone since the iPad does not ship with the Weather app, but both iPhone, iPad, and iPod touch users can continue to get detailed weather information from Siri by asking about a variety of conditions.

 You go down like if you were reading something on safaria and you just scroll down✌️

 Hi Guys, since I have an Iphone 6, I am not able to see humidity rate etc..
 It seems to have disappeared, anyone to help me on this ?
 Thanks very much :)

 I can’t believe I’ve been using another app all this time just to see the information that was already in the default weather app; I just didn’t know it was there.
 Thanks, osxdaily folk!
 It’s a simple thing, but very helpful.

 Still can’t understand why Apple refuse to add a generic weather app for the iPad.